Planning a trip to Hungary soon and trying to decide exactly what to do in Budapest?

 Then you’ll want to see the Zero Kilometer Stone–this statue marks the exact spot from which all road distances to Budapest are measured in Hungary.

-Head of to Szentendre for a day.
+Head off to Szentendre for a day.

 This small, artsy Hungarian town is colorful, beautiful, and a great way to get a small taste of Hungarian life outside of Budapest without having to travel far.

-Tips for Traveling in Budapest
+Tips for Traveling Budapest, Hungary

 Consider grabbing a transportation pass or Budapest Card.